cherubrock-seb/PrMers/README.md

 This means:
   - The buffer product (`bufd`) is computed every B = 11673 iterations.
   - A validation check occurs every B × checkpasslevel = 1,261,684 iterations.
-  - This interval corresponds to ~3 minutes at your current iteration rate.

 ## ⚙️ Example Execution and Submission